Skip to main content

 Q: Do I need to include commission in holiday pay?

 A: Yes.
-Your holiday pay calculations should account for commission a worker typically earns, not just their basic pay rate.
+Your holiday pay calculations should account for the commission a worker typically earns, not just their basic pay rate.

 Q: Does overtime need to be included in holiday pay calculations?